w3c/paint-timing/presentation-timestamps.md

 Currently paint timing's `startTime` and element timing's `renderTime` use the presentation time if that's available (Chromium), and the paint time if it's not (WebKit/Gecko).
 In this proposal, this would be explicit: both paint timing's `startTime` and element timing's `renderTime` would return something like `presentationTime || paintTime`.
 This would keep compatibility with what's out there today, allowing progressive enhancement and returning the "best known value" from these attributes.

+## Considered alternatives
+An alternative to this would be keeping the status-quo, where presentation timings are included in some performance entries and not others, creating confusion for RUM solutions and requiring more processing of entries to find overlaps.

 ## Conclusion